Federal Trucking Regulations

 The federal government imposes strict regulations on the trucking industry to promote their drivers’ and the public’s safety.
 These regulations are designed to set a minimum standard of safe operation.
 In the U.S., The Federal Motor Carrier Safety Administration (FMCSA) is the federal agency responsible for creating and issuing the guidelines that govern various aspects of the trucking industry and the activities of truck drivers.
 These federal trucking regulations cover actions and behaviors, such as truck driver hours, drug and alcohol use, the transport of hazardous materials, routine truck maintenance, and many more.

 While these standards are to intended keep other people on the road and truck drivers safe, negligent practices still exist, and when accidents do occur, it’s often unsuspecting motorists who pay the price.
 If you have been the victim of a trucking accident in Missouri or Illinois, you need an attorney who understands truck accident law as well as the state and federal trucking regulations, and how they apply to your case.
-At The Cagle Law Firm, an experienced St. Louis truck accident attorney can review your situation, determine if your accident was caused by a driver or company that didn’t follow the necessary regulations, and will help you recover the compensation you need.
+At The Cagle Law Firm, an experienced St. Louis truck accident attorney can review your situation, determine if your accident was caused by a driver or company that didn’t follow the necessary regulations and help you recover the compensation you need.

 To set up a free discussion about your case, call us today at (314) 276-1681 or send us a request through our contact form.